mrjohnmorrow/mrjohnmorrow.github.io/_drafts/game-theory-of-disagreement.markdown

 | Not Confess      | |65, *50*         | |  11, *11*       |
 |                  | |                 | |                 |

 You can see that Calvin and Klein no longer are subject to the perversion of incentives that encouraged them to confess before.
 Whereas earlier in the single-game variant, no matter what Klein did, Calvin was better off confessing.
 Here it is better to confess only if Calvin thinks Klein will fail to cooperate with him.
 So sure, if one confesses and the other has to employ the trigger strategy, it will be hard to start cooperating again as it was in the single-game version.
-However there is the profound difference that when co-operating both players, are incentivized to continue to do so.
-This situation, where neither Calvin nor Klein can change their strategy to improve their position, create equilibria in both the cooperative and non-cooperative states.
+However there is the profound difference that when co-operating, both players are incentivized to continue to do so.
+This results in it two states emerging:

+* the **cooperative** state, where both players work together to create a better outcome and are incentivized to continue to do so
+* the **non-cooperative** state, where the players both keep confessing and are incentivized to continue to do so

+# The Global Warming Debate

+The current debate around global warming

+# Customer Data Analysis

+TODO: stop calling it a game everywhere and use criminal/crime terminology not player

+TODO: fix confusing language which uses cooperate in oppposite contexts (police cooperation and criminal cooperation)

 # Parallels in Mathiness